danb76m/danb76m/README.md

 ### Hi there 👋
 😄 My name is Daniel also known as danb76 online.
-I go by ✨any✨ pronouns!
-⚡ Fun fact: Cats > Dogs
+I go by ✨any✨ pronouns!\n ⚡ Fun fact: Cats > Dogs

 <!--